 We recommend you reach out to LSBCR if you find a lost English bulldog.
 Please Contact Us with any information you can provide

-Our adoption fees for dogs vary from $300-$600.
+Our adoption fees for dogs vary from $400-$700 plus state and local Sales Tax (8.25%).
 Since we are a volunteer organization funded entirely by contributions, we count on your continuing support as well as your adoption fees to help defray the costs of caring for our foster dogs.
 We are delighted to accept any amounts over these minimum fees to help other dogs in our care.
 Payment must be made by Paypal, check, or certified money order.